-Decisions will be made on a case-by-case basis, with the DSL taking the lead.
+Decisions, including decisions not to make a referral will be made on a case-by-case basis, with the DSL taking the lead.
 The following provides a strong framework around which the DSL and the DDSL team will operate.

 - All victims will be reassured that they are being taken seriously and will be kept safe. - No pupil should ever be made to feel ashamed for making a disclosure/report. - Staff should not promise confidentiality to the pupil at the disclosure stage - The staff member will write up a thorough summary of the report/disclosure only recording the facts as presented.
 This will include the time and location of the incident. - The staff member should inform the DSL or DDSL as soon as practically possible.